quexten/goldwarden/Readme.md

 - Passwordless login (Both logging in, and approving logins)
 - Fido2 (Webauthn) support
 - more to come...?

+The aim is not to replace the official clietns, but to complement by implementing the missing features.

 ### Requirements
 Right now, Goldwarden is only tested on Linux.
 Somewhat feature-stripped builds for Mac and Windows are available too, but untested.